-10.6 Drive-Through Restaurants
+10.6 Drive-Through Units (Restaurants and Other Services)

-- 10.6.1 By their nature drive-through restaurants are unlikely to be located within Midlothian's town centres, which are relatively small and intimate with little opportunity to accommodate the scale of these developments without significant land clearance and disruption.
-Town centre locations are unlikely to fit with the business models of drive-through restaurant operators, who seek to maximise on convenient accessibility for vehicles.
-Therefore, planning applications for drive-through restaurants are likely to fail to satisfy the town centre first approach.
-However, drive-through restaurants represent a valid and important part of the provision of food and drink facilities in the contemporary landscape of our towns and cities. - 10.6.2 There is potential for drive-through restaurants to have an adverse impact on other restaurants within nearby town centres.
-Planning applications must be accompanied by information to demonstrate that proposed drive-through restaurants will not undermine the vitality and viability of nearby town centres. - 10.6.3 Where drive-through restaurants have been demonstrated to not undermine the vitality and viability of nearby town centres there will be scope to support their development in the built-up area adjacent to the strategic road network.
-Drive-through restaurants will not be permitted on established or committed economic development land unless specifically supported by the policies of the MLDP. - 10.6.4 Proposed drive-through restaurants must comply with the terms of policy ENV17 (Air Quality) of the MLDP, which states that further assessment to identify air quality impacts would be required where the Council's Environmental Health service and the Scottish
+10.6.1 By their nature drive-through restaurants units are unlikely to be located within Midlothian's town centres, which are relatively small and intimate with little opportunity to accommodate the scale of these developments without significant land clearance and disruption.
+Town centre locations are unlikely to fit with the business models of drive-through restaurant unit operators, who seek to maximise on convenient accessibility for vehicles.
+Therefore, planning applications for drive-through restaurants units are likely to fail to satisfy the town centre first approach.
+However, dDrive-through restaurants units represent a valid and important part of the provision of food and drink and other facilities in the contemporary landscape of our towns and cities.

+10.6.2 However, tThere is potential for drive-through restaurants units to have an adverse impact on other restaurants commercial units within nearby town centres.
+Planning applications must be accompanied by a sequential assessment in accordance with the 'town centre first approach' and information to demonstrate that proposed drive-through restaurants units will not undermine the vitality and viability of nearby town centres.

+10.6.3 Where drive-through restaurants units have been demonstrated to not undermine the vitality and viability of nearby town centres there will be scope to support their development in the built-up area adjacent to the strategic road network.
+Drive-through restaurants units will not be permitted on established or committed economic development land unless specifically supported by the policies of the MLDP.

-Environment Protection Agency considers it requisite.
-The Council's statutory duties in relation to monitoring air quality are undertaken by the Council's Environmental Health service who would be consulted as part of any planning application for drive-through restaurants.
+10.6.4 Proposed drive-through restaurants units must comply with the terms of policy ENV17 (Air Quality) of the MLDP, which states that further assessment to identify air quality impacts would be required where the Council's Environmental Health service and the Scottish Environment Protection Agency considers it requisite.
+The Council's statutory duties in relation to monitoring air quality are undertaken by the Council's Environmental Health service who would be consulted as part of any planning application for drive-through restaurants units.

-- 10.6.5 Planning applications for drive-through restaurants must demonstrate that the matter of littering has been fully considered by the applicant.
-Planning permissions for these uses are likely to include a planning condition which will require details of the extent of the area around the site where litter is to be picked. - 10.6.6 Drive-through restaurants must be provided with adequate parking provision as detailed in the Midlothian Council Parking Standards document 2014, or any subsequent standards amending or superseding this.
+10.6.5 Planning applications for drive-through restaurants units must demonstrate that the matter of littering has been fully considered by the applicant.
+Planning permissions for these uses are likely to include a planning condition which will require details of the extent of the area around the site where litter is to be picked.

+10.6.6 Drive-through restaurants units must be provided with adequate parking provision as detailed in the adopted Midlothian Council Parking Standards.
 Planning permission will not be allowed where the development would present a threat to road safety.
+Submission requirements in connection with drive-through units can be found in Appendix 2.